canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+## R2D75-77
+**Twitter:R2D75-77.
+Last 3 days working on final react/redux curriculum project Bookstore @microverseinc with my coding partner @RicardoValtie15.
+It was a great project to practice using Provider, mapState, mapDispatch, and connect to share the store with components https://github.com/canriquez/redux-bookstore #fullstack #100DaysOfCode #reactjs

 ## R2D72-74
 **Twitter:R2D72-74.
 More #Redux great Dan Abramov's tutorial https://egghead.io/courses/getting-started-with-redux using TDD to implement reducers.
 Using Provider, mapState, mapDispatch, and connect to share the store with components.
 Less head spinning Upside-down face after  3rd course review Smiling face with open mouth and cold sweat.#fullstack #100DaysOfCode #reactjs